VIHATTeam/OMICALL-React-Native-SDK/README.md

   + 404: The current number is not allowed to make calls to the carrier
   + 603: The call was rejected.
 Please check your account limit or call barring configuration!
   + 850: Simultaneous call limit exceeded, please try again later
+  + 486: The listener refuses the call and does not answer

 - Action Name value: